ARTCORPS

 The Tamalpa ArtCorps provides the necessary funding for art supplies and other training materials to bring the Tamalpa Life/Art Process® into places where such supplies are simply out of financial reach.

-All students in Level 3 of our professional training program are required to participate in the Tamalpa ArtCorps.
+All ArtCorps scholarship recipients are required to do their fieldwork to serve a group or community in need.
 In consultation with the faculty, each student develops a project proposal to serve a group or community in need.

 The Tamalpa ArtCorps helps bring this important work into jails, hospitals, homeless shelters and community centers internationally.
 Here are just a few of the successful programs that have been offered.